Characterisation of individual gates using twirling circuits: Results

-In this subsection, I discuss an application of my results in subsection~\ref{sub:twirl}.
-Consider a gate \(G\) to be characterised, corresponding to a unitary \(U_G\) with order \(k\); that is, \(U_G^{k} = \idmat\).
-My scheme does not require the assumption each gate has the same noise.
-Randomised benchmarking originally requires sampling in principle all the gates.
+In this subsection, we discuss an application of our results in subsection~\ref{sub:twirl} to characterise a single gate.
+In contradistinction to IB, our scheme does not require the gate-independent assumption; that is, to assume that each gate has the same noise.
+Consider a gate \(\tgate\) to be characterised, with order \(k\); that is, \(\tgate^{k} = \idmat\).
+The twirl of a noisy~\(\tgate^{k}\) applying a circuit in \fref{fig:circuit-primitive} is denoted by \(\twirl_{\unimat(2)}[\tgate]\).